Tokyo Electron

 Tokyo Electron Limited (東京エレクトロン株式会社, Tokyo Erekutoron Kabushiki-gaisha), or TEL, is a Japanese electronics and semiconductor company headquartered in Akasaka, Minato-ku, Tokyo, Japan.
 The company was founded as Tokyo Electron Laboratories, Inc. in 1963.
 TEL is best known as a supplier of equipment to fabricate integrated circuits (IC), flat panel displays (FPD), and photovoltaic cells (PV).
 Tokyo Electron Device (東京エレクトロンデバイス株式会社, Tokyo Erekutoron Debaisu Kabushiki-gaisha), or TED, is a subsidiary of TEL specializing in semiconductor devices, electronic components, and networking devices.
-As of 2011, TEL is the largest manufacturer of IC and FPD production equipment.
+As of 2011, TEL was the largest manufacturer of IC and FPD production equipment.
+Listed on the Nikkei 225, in 2024, Tokyo Electron had a market cap of US$114.6 billion, making it the third-most valuable company in Japan in terms of market cap, and the 12th ranked semiconductor-related company worldwide.

-On September 24, 2013 Tokyo Electron and Applied Materials announced a merger, forming a new company to be called Eteris.
-Eteris would have been the world's largest supplier of semiconductor processing equipment, with a total market value of approximately $29 billion.
-On 26 April 2015, the merger was cancelled due to antitrust concerns in the United States.

-Origins
+Company history

+1963-1979

-On November 11, 1963, Tokyo Electron Laboratories Incorporated was founded by Tokuo Kubo and Toshio Kodaka, largely funded by Tokyo Broadcasting System (TBS), with a capital of over five million yen.
+On 11 November 1963 Tokyo Electron Laboratories Incorporated was founded by Tokuo Kubo and Toshio Kodaka, largely funded by Tokyo Broadcasting System (TBS), with a capital of over five million yen.
 Later that year, their office opened in the TBS main building and began manufacturing thousands of quality-control and importing diffusion furnaces made by Thermco and selling Japanese-made car radios.

-In 1965, the company approached a rapidly growing business in the market, Fairchild Semiconductor Corporation and agreed to serve as a sales agency for them, increasing their capital to twenty million yen and began exporting IC testers, IC sockets, IC connectors, and other similar computer components.
+In 1965 the company approached a rapidly growing business in the market, Fairchild Semiconductor Corporation, and agreed to serve as a sales agency for them, increasing their capital to twenty million yen.
+Tokyo Electron began exporting IC testers, IC sockets, IC connectors, and other similar computer components.

-The company opened an office in San Francisco, California and their new branch, Pan Electron in 1968 established themselves as the only stocking distributor of imported electronic components in the region.
+The company opened an office in San Francisco, California and their new branch, Pan Electron, in 1968, establishing themselves as the only stocking distributor of imported electronic components in the region.
 One year later, they opened their Yokohama office and established Teltron, a major manufacturer and distributor of car stereos, expanding their headquarters to fill the entire TBS-2 building and raising their capital to 100 million yen.

+1980-1999

+The American electronics company Genrad Inc. and Tokyo Electron Ltd. in 1981 formed a joint venture manufacturing unit, Tel-Genrad Ltd., to make in-circuit board test systems in Japan.
+Tokyo Electron in 1986 was described by the New York Times as a maker of semiconductor manufacturing equipment.

+In 1990, Tokyo Electron was competing with the Japanese company Dai Nippon Screen and the American company Silicon Valley Group as the largest producer of equipment to make semiconductors.
+In 1991, Tokyo Electron was one of five Japanese companies criticized by the SEMATECH consortium for allegedly withholding new technology from the United States, specifically "precision heating equipment" made by Tokyo Electron Ltd. and Kokusai.
+By the early 1990s, Tokyo Electron's American rival Applied Materials was losing market share, and "sought U.S. government help in the form of an import quota" to the American market.
+In May 1995, Tokyo Electron Ltd. was Japan's largest vendor of equipment to make semiconductors.